Tianyi-2000/cinema-atlas/README.md

 Example analytical questions include:

-* How are movies connected through actors, directors, genres, production companies, and themes?
-* How does movie popularity change over time?
-* Which movies, people, or genres show strong audience engagement?
+* What are the strongest paths linking two films — shared crew, genre, country, or cultural movement?
+* Which directors, themes, or eras act as hubs that bridge otherwise distant clusters of film?
-* Can relationship paths explain why two films are similar or connected?
+* Can relationship paths explain a recommendation, not just rank it by rating similarity?
+*
 This project emphasizes data modeling, ETL design, schema design, and cloud-based data processing.

 ## Data Sources

-The project may use multiple public or API-based movie data sources, including:
+The project uses multiple public or API-based movie data sources, including:

-* TMDB API for movie metadata, popularity, ratings, genres, and production information
+* TMDB API and IMDB API for movie metadata, popularity, ratings, genres, and production information
-* MovieLens for user rating data
 * Wikipedia or Wikidata for additional movie, person, and relationship data
 * Other public datasets for box office, reviews, or temporal popularity signals if needed